backlineint/webcomponents-wtf/slides/presentation.md

 [^3]: [https://codepen.io/brianperry/pen/RwGPLBx](https://codepen.io/brianperry/pen/RwGPLBx)

 ^ Click over to pen
-Unpackage module imports
+* Note unpackage module imports
-Custom element tag results-tracker
+* Custom element tag results-tracker
-Pass in attributes - these are strings
+* Pass in attributes - these are strings
+* Update attributes and watch component update
-Candidates array is funky.
+* Candidates array is funky - better way to do this?
-<p>Is a slot - we'll cover that later (maybe?)
+* <p>Is a slot - we'll cover that later (maybe?)

 ---
 [.build-lists: true]